 The show also has some issues with foul language, but some secular reviewers have actually called Falling Skies a "family show."
 I wouldn't go that far.
 It skitters (as it were) over the line a few too many times to deserve that kind of compliment.

 A feverish Lexi appears to languish in bed naked (she's covered except for her shoulders).
 People drink bourbon around a campfire.
 We hear about a chilling act of betrayal.
-Characters say "d--n" three times, "a--" once, "b--ch" once and "h---" once.
+Characters say "d--n" three or four times; "a--" "b--ch" and "h---" once each.
 A Mormon farm is mentioned, and someone snidely says, "The Lord works in mysterious ways."